Khushang49/90DaysofKubernetes/Day1/Intro and Architecture.md

 **ETCD** :

 etcd is type of database which stores data of current states of pods.
 It is not part of kubernetes.
 The data will be as how manay pods will be there in pods. **Only API  server can access.**

+It stores metadata of cluster which is in key: value format.

 **KUBE SCHEDULER** :